-Sachin represents plaintiffs and defendants in complex trial and appellate litigation, including matters involving contract disputes, business torts, fraud, RICO and false claims.
-Sachin has helped plaintiffs recover more than $300 million dollars.
+Sachin primarily represents plaintiffs in complex trial and appellate litigation, including victims of criminal conduct and whistleblowers, and has helped plaintiffs recover more than $300 million dollars.
 He has extensive experience pursuing state and federal RICO claims.
-Sachin also represents defendants in business disputes, including obtaining a complete defense verdict following trial.
+Sachin also represents defendants in business disputes, governmental entities in litigation, and parties in election-related matters.
 Sachin also serves as General Counsel for the Democratic Party of Georgia.

 Before joining the firm, Sachin served as a law clerk to the Honorable Richard W. Story in the United States District Court for the Northern District of Georgia.

 Sachin received his law degree from the University of Georgia School of Law, where he served as an editor of the Law Review and a member of the national moot court competition team.
 He received his undergraduate degree in political science and a Master of Public Administration degree from the University of Georgia School of Public and International Affairs.